 This is a blog post about the 2003 real-time strategy (RTS) game Command & Conquer: Generals.

-Whether playing C&C Generals or the extension Zero Hour, I can easily spend an hour playing this great Microsoft Windows RTS game.
-It is old, the computer opponents often make poor tactical decisions, but the game play over the years, whether online, via a LAN, else the campaigns or a single player ‘skirmish’ game, rarely disappoint.
+Whether playing C&C Generals or the extension Zero Hour, I can easily spend an hour or two playing this great Microsoft Windows RTS game.
+It is old, the computer opponents often make poor tactical decisions, but the game play over the years, whether online, via a LAN, else the campaigns or a single player ‘skirmish’ game, rarely disappoint me.

 These days I tend to stick to the skirmish, as I find myself quite time poor, with other activities competing for my attention, and I completed the campaigns long ago, and these days play against multiple ‘hard’ opponents at a time.
 However even after all these years, I still enjoy playing the game, and being an old RTS game, it runs quite smoothly on my Core Duo laptop running Microsoft Vista.

 I do find many RTS games politically incorrect.
 However I don’t mind playing any of the sides, and exploring what each has to offer.
 Neither does playing this game, reflect my world view.
 It would be like a Super Mario fan stomping on every flower in sight and squishing turtles.
 It is what it is, and Generals is just a fun military game, and at times a good way to release some tension.

 I’ve found a good way to extend the life of the game, is to play custom maps created by the C&C Generals community.
 Obviously the quality varies and some are not suitable for computer opponents.
 I’ve ended up with a small collection of well made custom maps, that people obviously put a lot of effort into, which has made skirmish game play more interesting.

 I know there will be a time, perhaps not too far into the future when I will stop playing this game.
 Seeing as I’ve played it on and off for ten years, for me it has been money well spent.